Feldenkrais holistic learning through movement

 How does it work?

-By slowing down, reducing effort in moving, and pay attention to ease and pleasure in movement, we get the full attention of our Brain.
-This is the driving force behind all movement, thoughts, feelings, and action.
+By slowing down, reducing effort as we move, listening to our body’s sensations, and focusing our attention on where we feel ease and pleasure in our movement, we get the full attention of our Brain.
+This is the driving force behind all movement, perception, thoughts, feelings, and actions.
 It organizes itself through the input of movement.
-Through playful and creative movement explorations, we re-train the brain’s capacity for creating new connections and new possibilities.
+Through mindful, playful, and creative movement explorations, we re-train the brain’s capacity for creating new connections and new possibilities.
 This is called neuroplasticity.
-You will find that changing the way you move will change physical, emotional, and mental habits that keep you from feeling free, mobile, and relaxed in your body.
+You will find that moving attuned to your body’s way will change physical, emotional, and mental habits that keep you from feeling free, flexible, and relaxed and perceiving the world as it is in the moment.

 The Feldenkrais classes and private sessions that I offer online, and in my 1:1 and small group retreats empower you to become your own healer.

-By practicing Feldenkrais regularly, you will heal long-lasting stress, tension, anxiety, and fatigue through deep insight into what you do, and how you can do differently to ‘un-hurt’ yourself.
+By practicing Feldenkrais regularly, you will heal long-lasting stress, tension, anxiety, and fatigue through deep insight into who you are, what you do, and how you can do differently to ‘un-hurt’ yourself.

 What to expect?

-A typical ‘ Awareness through Movement’ exploration is structured around everyday actions and focuses on specific themes.
-I will guide you with my voice through a series of carefully thought-out movements that will help you gain insight into how the body and mind co-operate together and how they can do so most efficiently.
+A typical ‘ Awareness through Movement’ exploration is based on everyday actions and focuses on specific themes.
+I will guide you verbally through a series of carefully thought-out movement explorations that will help you gain insight into how the body, mind, and brain work together and how they can do so in the most efficient and enjoyable way.

-These classes are suitable for everyone, regardless of age, experience or condition.
+These sessions are suitable for everyone, regardless of age, experience, or condition.

 The background of the Feldenkrais Method